 The answers to these questions, mixed with the analytics, will take your SEO and online marketing to the next level.

-Being proactive in determining what the competition is doing to gain more followers or visitors to their sites is beneficial.
-This allows you to reverse engineer their strategies and improve upon them.
+It is beneficial to be proactive in determining what the competition is doing to gain more site followers or visitors.
+This allows you to reverse-engineer their strategies and improve upon them.

 Remember that your competitors may use the same tools to understand their competitors, so the cycle is continuously changing.
 Having a sound strategy and implementation process can be the advantage you need.
 To find out more about digital strategy, contact ProfileTree today.